Measuring Directed Triadic Closure with Closure Coefficients: Conclusion

 In this section, we provide our formal definition of directed closure coefficients, and measure them on some representative real-world networks to demonstrate how they provide empirical insights.
 These insights provide direction and motivation for our theoretical analysis in \cref{sec:theory}.
-We later show how directed closure coefficients are useful features in machine learning tasks in \cref{sec:application}.
+We then show in \cref{sec:application} how directed closure coefficients are useful features in machine learning tasks.